-Community Choice Energy (CCE) programs are starting up in the Bay Area and all over California, providing a way to get more clean, renewable energy into the grid faster than what investor-owned utilities can by themselves.
-Above you see the very recent opening of the...
+Community Choice Energy (CCE) programs have started up everywhere in the Bay Area and much of California now, providing a way to get more clean, renewable energy into the grid faster than what investor-owned utilities (IOU's) can by themselves.
+Above you see the very...

 OTHER ARTICLES and REPORTS

 Toward a more decentralized energy delivery model: Lorenzo Kristov’s Bottom Up Energy Revolution – April 2019

 The Emissions Gap Report 2019 a UN Synthesis Report This report brought in November shows the discrepancy between the goal of keeping world temperatures under 1.5 degrees C and what countries have said and are actually doing.
 It is pretty scientific but interesting.

 California – Where we are Now (2019 est.): Percentage of energy for RPS Renewables (Solar and Wind and all Carbon-Free Energy)

 The Technology Path to Deep Greenhouse Gas Emissions Cuts by 2050: The Pivotal Role of Electricity This paper looks at the infrastructure and technology path required to meet California’s goal of an 80% reduction below 1990 CO2 levels, using detailed modeling of infrastructure stocks, resource constraints, and electricity system operability.